lb3361/gigatron-rom/Docs/vCPU7.md

    STW(LAC);MOVQW(0,LAC+2)                      # copy old framecount into LAC LDWI('clock');ADDL();STLAC()                 # add it to the long var 'clock'
 ```
-Instructions `VSAVE` and `VRESTORE` can also be used to organize
+Instructions `VSAVE` and `VRESTORE` makes it possible to implement preemptive multitasking.
-multiple execution threads.
-Instruction `EXBA` can then be used for
+Instruction `EXBA` can then be used for thread synchronization.
-thread synchronization.

 ### Reset instruction and system variable changes.